ProjectIgnis/Distribution/README.md

 * CTRL+4: Switch to settings tab
 * CTRL+5: Switch to repositories tab
 ### Deck Edit:
-* RMB: Adds/removes a card from the deck
+* Right Mouse Button: Adds/removes a card from the deck
-* MMB: Adds another copy of a card to the deck or side deck
+* Middle Mouse Button: Adds another copy of a card to the deck or side deck
-* Shift+RMB or Hold LMB then click RMB: Adds a card to the side deck
+* Shift+Right Mouse Button or Hold Left Mouse Button then click Right Mouse Button: Adds a card to the side deck
 ### Duel:
-* Hold A or Hold LMB: Lets the system stop at every timing.
+* Hold A or Hold Left Mouse Button: Lets the system stop at every timing.
-* Hold S or Hold RMB: Lets the system skip every timing.
+* Hold S or Hold Right Mouse Button: Lets the system skip every timing.
 * Hold D: Lets the system stop at available timing.
-* F1-F4: Shows the cards in your GY, Banished Zone, Extra Deck, Xyz Materials.
+* F1 to F4: Shows the cards in your GY, Banished Zone, Extra Deck, Xyz Materials.
-* F5-F8: Shows the cards in your opponent's GY, Banished Zone, Extra Deck, Xyz Materials.
+* F5 to F8: Shows the cards in your opponent's GY, Banished Zone, Extra Deck, Xyz Materials.
 ### macOS:
 Note that system hotkeys may intercept some of the above keyboard shortcuts.
 These app shortcuts are also available in the app and dock menus: